-National Invasive Species Awareness Week is a nationwide event occurring in the spring to raise awareness of invasive species; and how people can prevent their spread to protect natural ecosystems for future generations.
+National Invasive Species Awareness Week is a nationwide event occurring in the spring to raise awareness of invasive species and how people can prevent their spread to protect natural ecosystems for future generations.

-Participate in events across the nation.
+Participate in outreach across the nation.

 NISAW will drive invasive species awareness in two parts during Spring 2020: